pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Use Case ID: 6
 ### Use Case
-- admin assigns task to group
+- admin assigns typing challenges to group
 ### Primary Actor(s)
 - admin user
 ### Preconditions
-- the admin is assigning a task to a group that they created or were given permissions to
+- the admin is assigning a typing challenge to a group that they created or were given permissions to
 ### Basic Flow
 1. from the dashboard, the admin will click on the manage groups tab
 2. next, admin clicks on the group they want to manage
-3. the admin will be able to pick a task, and edit the task with options such as duration and difficulty
+3. the admin will be able to pick a typing challenge, and edit the typing challenge with options such as duration and difficulty
-4. the admin clicks a date/time which the task is to be completed by
+4. the admin clicks a date/time which the typing challenge is to be completed by
-5. the admin will click the submit task button and the task will be sent to the group
+5. the admin will click the submit button and the task will be sent to the group
 ### Alternative Flow

 ---